-There are five key areas of your body that you should measure: arms, chest, waist, hips, and legs.
+There are five primary areas of your body you should measure: arms, chest, waist, hips, and legs.
 And don’t forget to weigh yourself each time you take your measurements!

 Consistency is key, so make sure you’re taking your measurements the same way each time.

-Put your thumb on the opposite shoulder and stretch out your pinkie to find the center of your upper arm — that’s where you want to wrap the measuring tape.
+(Alternatively, you can put your thumb on the opposite shoulder and stretch out your pinkie to find the center of your upper arm.)

 Then get ready for your “sun’s out, guns out” Instagram post!

-Wrap the measuring tape around your chest at the nipple line with your arms down.
+Start by wrapping the measuring tape around your chest at the nipple line while your arms are extended.

-Stand with your feet together and wrap the tape around the widest part of your hips.
+To measure your hips, wrap the measuring tape around the widest part of your butt.

-Put your pinky on your knee and stretch out your thumb to find the center of your upper leg (your quad).
-That’s where you want to wrap the tape.
+(Alternatively, you can put your pinky on your knee and stretch out your thumb to find the center of your thigh.)